DaveBathnes/GIS-Tutorial/README.md

 ### Example: Carto postcode data.

 ## Animated maps

 An animated map can be a great way of providing a data visualisation.

-## Example: Carto animated map from timeline data.
+See []